cos404/Ba-ereus_bot/README.md

 * /rang — show you rank and reputation
 * /rang @comos404 — show rank and reputation @cosmos404
 * /up @cosmos404 10 — transmits the @cosmos404 ten reputation.
-* /listr - show all ranks
+* /listr — show all ranks
+* /top — Top users.
+* /bottom — "Top" users with bad reputation.
+* /topwin — Top users of winner.

 Admin command:
 * /addr God of messages 5000 — Added rank "God of messages", which set for 5000